The MAYDAY Fund is dedicated to alleviating the incidence, degree, and consequence of human physical pain.

 The MAYDAY Fund has thematic grant-making targets, which evolve and change over time.
 MAYDAY has funded single-year projects as well as multi-year grants.
 Projects span the spectrum from bench science to education to professional practice.
 They address the role of patients, as well as that of professionals, rights, as well as responsibilities, and often crosscut our grant-making targets.

 Recognizing the diverse nature of pain throughout all stages of life, MAYDAY supports projects affecting groups from infancy to old age.
-Historically, pain in non-verbal populations has also been specifically targeted and the Trustees remain cognizant of the challenges presented by this population across all project categories.
+Historically, pain in non-verbal populations has also been specifically targeted and the Board remains cognizant of the challenges presented by this population across all project categories.

 Many of the Fund’s grants support interdisciplinary professional collaboration.
 We support projects intended to augment evidence that pain is diagnosable and treatable.
 Our grantees are expected to be able to provide credible evidence of measurable impact as a result of our funding.